Updated February 2026

 Monitoring, testing, and reporting

-Dashboards in GA4 and Looker Studio are configured from the start to track conversions, revenue, and key business events.
+Dashboards in GA4 and Looker Studio are configured from the start to track conversions, revenue, key business events, and monitor SEO rankings as part of the reporting process.

 Reporting rhythm: